Legislation that governs New Zealand's education system and legislative changes affecting schools, kura and early learning services.

 There are new legislative requirements which have recently or are about to come into effect.
 These are the Vulnerable Children Act 2014, Food Act 2014 and Health and Safety at Work Act 2015.

 Go to legislative changes for schools, kura and early learning services to see what you need to do to meet the requirements of these 3 Acts.

-We have catalogued passed bills for your reference.
+We have catalogued passed bills (external link) for your reference.